-- Transient Stability analysis has been carried out for Noor WPP based on their selection of Type-3 WTGs, with connectivity of proposed scheme.
-Different disturbances have been simulated to apply stresses from the system faults on the wind farm and vice versa and it was found that Noor WTG unit's dynamic characteristics and the grid connectivity is strong enough to maintain stability under all disturbances.
-In turn, any disturbance from Noor WPP side did not cause any stress on the main grid or the power plants nearby and in the HESCO area such that the whole system remained stable under all events. - The LVRT requirements have been tested to fulfill 100 ms (5 cycles) under normal clearing time and 180 ms (9 cycles) for contingency condition of delayed fault clearing due to stuck-breaker (breaker failure) reason.
-The simulations have proved that the proposed machine fulfills the LVRT criteria as required in the Grid Code for Wind IPPs. - The issues of power quality like flicker, unbalance and harmonic resonance have been studied in detail.
-The results have indicated that the levels of flicker and unbalance are within the permissible limits of IEC and other International Standards.
+- Transient Stability analysis has been carried out for Indus WPP based on the selection of Type-3 WTGs at the Wind Farm, with connectivity of proposed scheme.
+Different disturbances have been simulated to apply stresses from the system faults on the wind farm and vice versa and it was found that Indus WTG unit's dynamic characteristics and the grid connectivity is strong enough to maintain stability under all disturbances.
+In turn, any disturbance from Indus WPP side did not cause any stress on the main grid, the power plants nearby or in the HESCO area and the whole system remained stable under all events. - The Low Voltage Ride Through (LVRT) requirements have been tested to fulfill 100 ms (5 cycles) under normal clearing time and 180 ms (9 cycles) for contingency condition of delayed fault clearing due to stuck-breaker (breaker failure) possibility.
+The simulations have proved that the proposed machine fulfills the LVRT criteria as required in the Grid Code for Wind IPPs.

-There are no technical constraints whatsoever in the way of bringing in the 50 MW of Noor Wind Power Plant at the proposed site and scheduled time of commissioning, in any respect of steady state (load flow) or short circuit or dynamic performance (stability) or power quality issues related to this plant.
+- The issues of power quality like flicker, unbalance and harmonic resonance have been studied in detail.
+The results have indicated that the levels of flicker and unbalance are within the permissible limits of IEC and other International Standards. - There are no technical constraints whatsoever in the way of bringing in the 50 MW Indus Wind Power Plant at the proposed site and scheduled time of commissioning, with respect to steady state (load flow) or short circuit or dynamic performance (stability) or power quality issues related to this plant.